 09.03.2026

-After nearly three decades at the company, Goro Abe, renowned for his involvement in the WarioWare series by Nintendo, has departed from the gaming giant.
+Goro Abe, renowned for developing the WarioWare series at Nintendo, has departed from the company following nearly three decades of service.

-"I retired from Nintendo at the end of February," Abe shared on X/Twitter today, as translated by machine.
+"I retired from Nintendo at the end of February," Abe shared on X/Twitter earlier today (translated by a machine).

 gamesindustry.biz